What We Stand For

 When elected, we will bring about a major shift in the direction of our city, and we will deliver the biggest change in council priorities in a century.
 From major investments in infrastructure to proactive measures to save our High Street – we are ready with the plans to make Southend fit for the future.

 The power of having “a Green in the room” is incomparable.
-In neighbouring areas like Rochford, Colchester, and Witham, the proven record of our Green representatives is that we hold those in power to account, strive for better town planning, and we stand up for what matters.
+We hold those in power to account, strive for better city planning, and we stand up for what matters.

-Our elected officials will be open and progressive, financially responsible, and answerable to local residents.
+Our elected officials are open and progressive, financially responsible, and answerable to local residents.
 Genuine consultation will always take place before decision making, with an end to the secrecy that has dogged Local Government for decades.

 In reading this, you’ve already taken the first step in finding out what our city could be.